 The MRes is a one-year, full-time taught course (with dissertation) that stands alone as excellent training in theological thinking and writing.
 It is ideally suited to those who place a high value on independent study and it can be used as preparation for a PhD with Queen’s University.
 The MRes allows students to work towards a high level qualification from a well-recognised university, leaving them well placed to pursue further postgraduate research or to enter into a range of ministry and professional situations.

-Those interested in completing the Master of Theology are encouraged to initially enqire to Belfast Bible College and give us some information about your undergraduate degree and the area in which you would like to study.
+Those interested in completing the MRes Theology are encouraged to initially enquire to Belfast Bible College and give us some information about your undergraduate degree and the area in which you would like to study.